MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Evaluation-on-Windows.md

 The [Java example](https://github.com/Microsoft/CNTK/blob/master/Tests/EndToEndTests/EvalClientTests/JavaEvalTest/src/Main.java) shows how to evaluate a CNN model using the Java API.

 For using CNTK Java Library, please add the `cntk.jar` file to the `classpath` of your Java project.
 If you are working with an IDE you should add this as an unmanaged jar.
 The cntk.jar file can be found in the CNTK binary release package (in the folder cntk\cntk\java).
 You can also build cntk.jar from CNTK source.
-Please also set `java.library.path` to the directory containing `Cntk.Core.JavaBinding-<Version>.dll`, and make sure that the directory containing CNTK binary dlls is in the dll search path of your system, e.g. by adding the directory to the PATH environment variable.
+Please also set `java.library.path` to the directory containing `Cntk.Core.JavaBinding-<Version>.dll`, and make sure that the directory containing CNTK binary DLLs is in the DLL search path of your system, e.g. by adding the directory to the PATH environment variable.
 Please note that you also need to install Visual C++ Redistributable Package for Visual Studio 2015.
-If you get `UnsatisfiedLinkErrors` in Java, it is typically because that the directory is not in the dll search path (or in the wrong order).
+If you get `UnsatisfiedLinkErrors` in Java, it is typically because that the directory is not in the DLL search path (or in the wrong order).

 The Java library is currently built and tested with 64-bit Oracle JDK 8.